Battle of Mogadishu (1993): Somalia

 The Somali casualties were a mixture of militiamen, irregulars/volunteers, and local civilians, and the exact number of dead is unknown.
-Estimates greatly vary from several hundred to several thousand militiamen and civilians killed, with injuries around 1,000–4,000.
-The Somali casualties were reported in The Washington Post as 312 killed and 814 wounded.
-Mark Bowden's book Black Hawk Down estimates more than 700 Somali militiamen dead and more than 1,000 wounded.
-The SNA claimed a much lower casualty rate acknowledging only 133 troops killed in the whole battle.
-Aidid himself claimed that only 315—civilians and militia—were killed and 812 wounded.
+Estimates greatly vary from several hundred to several thousand militiamen and civilians killed, with injuries around 800–4,000.
+The International Committee of the Red Cross estimated that 200 Somalis were killed and several hundred wounded in the fighting.
+Doctors Without Borders reported 200 deaths and 700 injured.
+Somali estimates placed casualties at 312 dead, 814 wounded.
+The Somali National Alliance reported 133 of their fighters had been killed during the battle.
+Aidid himself claimed that 315—civilians and militia—were killed and 812 wounded, figures which the Red Cross considered 'plausible'.
+Mark Bowden's book Black Hawk Down claims 500 Somalis killed and more than 1,000 wounded.

-Somali civilians suffered heavy casualties due to the dense urban character of the portion of Mogadishu that fighting took place in.
-According to Captain Haad of the Somali National Alliance, the civilian death toll was "...almost uncountable, because the place where the fire took place is one of the busiest sectors of Mogadishu...each bullet fired in one direction might have killed four or five or six persons, because the place is very populous."
-The International Committee of the Red Cross estimated that 200 Somali civilians were killed and several hundred wounded in the fighting.
-According to American war correspondent Scott Peterson, approximately a third of all the Somali casualties were women and children.

-The non-SNA volunteers, mostly untrained civilians turned combatant with grievances against UNOSOM troops, were a significant issue for Somali National Alliance commanders as they complicated situation on the ground and often got themselves killed with their inexperience.
-Experienced soldiers were seen pleading with enraged crowds of Somalis not to go near the crash sites as the Americans were spraying into the approaching masses.
-One high-ranking SNA official complained after the battle, "...everybody tried to attack, they came this way, they went that way.
-If people had left it to the militia and the officers, it would have been no problem."
+Most of the Somali fighter's death toll is attributed to the attack helicopters, in particular AH-6 Little Bird helicopters providing continuous support to the US ground forces.
+The Little Birds were equipped with 2.75- inch rockets and miniguns and repeated strafing runs held many insurgents at bay during the battle.
+According to American pilots interviewed in the 1994 book Mogadishu: Heroism and Tragedy, tens of thousands of rockets had been fired from AH-6 Little Birds during the battle.
 Ambassador Robert B. Oakley, the U.S. special representative to Somalia, is quoted as saying: "My own personal estimate is that there must have been 1,500 to 2,000 Somalis killed and wounded that day, because that battle was a true battle...Helicopter gunships were being used as well as all sorts of automatic weapons on the ground by the U.S. and the United Nations.
 The Somalis, by and large, were using automatic rifles and grenade launchers and it was a very nasty fight, as intense as almost any battle you would find."

-Most of the Somalis death toll is attributed to the numerous helicopter gunship runs in the narrow alleyways of Mogadishu made by MH-6 Little Birds in support of the U.S. ground forces.